 WHO has produced a biosafety video series entitled, “Good Microbiological Practice and Procedures (GMPP)”, which is central to the WHO Laboratory Biosafety Manual (LBM4) being revised and finalised.
 These seven training videos will help enhance the safety of any health laboratory, including those in resource-limited settings.

-With limited funding for global health, identifying practical, cost and timesaving solutions, while also ensuring quality of care is increasingly important.
-One approach to increasing access to Point-of-Care testing is integrated testing (a term often used interchangeably with “multi-disease testing”), which tests for different conditions or diseases using the same diagnostic platform.
-This brief summarizes… Read More
+With limited funding for global health, identifying practical, cost and time-saving solutions, while also ensuring quality of care is increasingly important.
+One approach to increasing access to point-of-care (POC) testing is integrated testing (a term often used interchangeably with “multi-disease testing”), which tests for different conditions or diseases using the same diagnostic platform.
+This brief… Read More

-This Fact Sheet gives the situation as of July 2019 of the Status of HIV self-testing (HIVST) in national policies, implementation of Treat All ART recommendation among adults and adolescents living with HIV, implementation of Treat All policy for pregnant and breastfeeding women living with HIV, national policy on routine viral load testing for monitoring… Read More
+This fact sheet gives the situation as of July 2019 of the status of HIV self-testing (HIVST) in national policies, implementation of Treat All ART recommendations among adults and adolescents living with HIV, implementation of Treat All policy for pregnant and breastfeeding women living with HIV, national policy on routine viral load testing for monitoring… Read More

 Currently, about half of patients on antiretroviral treatment have access to viral load testing; however, access remains focused within a small number of countries.
 To date, routine HIV VL monitoring, which is considered the best method for monitoring antiretroviral treatment, has been fully implemented in only 68% of low- and middle-income countries, and partially implemented… Read More

-Scaling up viral load testing to reach the 3rd 90 of the UNAIDS 90-90-90 targets by 2020 requires a holistic approach, addressing each step of the VL testing continuum from the demand for test request for all eligible patients, to the utilization of test results.
-Improving VL scale-up at the facility level is important, however,… Read More
+Scaling up viral load (VL) testing to reach the third 95 of the UNAIDS 95-95-95 targets by 2030 requires a holistic approach, addressing each step of the VL testing continuum from the demand for the test for all eligible patients to the utilization of test results.
+Bottlenecks and inefficiencies along the VL testing cascade as… Read More

-This viral load (VL) cascade self-assessment scorecard and user guide is used by the LabCoP country teams to assess the status of the different thematic areas of the VL cascade and their testing services to help identify opportunities for improvement.
-It was designed by the LabCoP team with assistance from Global stake holders to address… Read More
+This HIV viral load (VL) testing cascade self-assessment scorecard and user guide is used by the LabCoP country teams to identify critical gaps in their laboratory systems and assess the status of the different thematic areas of the VL cascade and their testing services to help identify opportunities for improvement.
+It was designed by the… Read More

 WHO has updated its Essential Diagnostics List, a catalogue of the tests needed to diagnose the most common conditions as well as a number of global priority diseases.